zakrzus/.NET-Core-3.0-EF6/readme.md

-# .NET Core 3.0 & Entity Framework 6
+# .NET Core 3.0 & Entity Framework 6 - Relational DB

 Description how to configure a relational database in EF6 in .NET Core 3.0 step by step.